 All because one appointment setter chose NOT to coast on call #98.
 All because she treated that last dial like it was her first.
 That's what presence does in B2B sales.
 It turns "probably won't answer" into "biggest deal of the quarter."

-Your Light Switch Reset for Outbound Sales
+Your Light Switch Reset

 Here's a technique my sales development team uses before every single call.
 It takes 15 seconds and it's the simplest thing that will ever transform your cold calling results.